 Let us start by understanding what a DJ is.
 A (DJ) disc Jockey is someone who mixes recorded music while it is playing live.
 This is done by two main fundamentals, beat matching and hopefully, (but not often) mixing the songs in the harmony of the right key.

-1. Beat matching is done by adjusting the speed of the recorded music that is being cued up to be mixed in with the current music that is playing.
+1. Beatmatching is done by adjusting the speed of the recorded music that is being cued up to be mixed in with the current music that is playing.
 If done live (Real DJ), the DJ will use the pitch fader on the turntable itself.

 5 Ways to Spot a fake DJ

-1. Are there any cables?There have been countless youtube videos when there is a fake DJ pretending to mix when there are no cables even plugged to the mixer or turntable.
-Obviously if there is now power or audio cables.
-There will be no power or audio and the DJ is actually dreaming.
+This may seem obvious.
+However, there have been countless YouTube videos when a fake DJ is pretending to mix.
+Even when there are no cables even plugged to the mixer or turntable.
+Obviously, if there are no power or audio cables.
+There will be no power or audio to mix with and the DJ is in reality just dreaming.

-2. Is the power switched on?On regular turntables, eg: the industry standard Technics 1200’s or one that plays vinyl, Usually the platter is left constantly and you will se a yellow light lighting up the record player and red light near the volume switch.
-Both are visiable from birds eye view.
+On regular turntables, eg: the industry-standard Technics 1200’s or one that plays vinyl.
+Usually, the platter is spinning constantly and you will see a yellow light, lighting up the record player and red light near the volume switch.
+Both are visible from a birds-eye view.

 No?
-Then its a good chance he has already prerecorded a set.
+Then its a good chance he/she has already prerecorded a set.

-4. Do they use the volume or cross faders?
+4. Do they use the volume or crossfaders?

 If you do not see any of the faders being used between tracks it is a very very likely sign that they are using a prerecorded set.

-5. Do they use the pitch control?
+5. Do they use pitch control?